 Love More than Anything: Visiting Ancient Ruins

 It’s the history buff in me after all, what can I say?
 Palatki and Honanki are ruins left behind by the Sinagua people.
 Not many people go to these sites here so if you really don’t like being around a lot of people, and I confess that I really don’t, these ruins are awesome.
-Exploring the 900-year old history of the Sinagua people is worthy way to spend a day.
-Sedona isn’t just about scenic rocks, there’s history all over the place if you know where to look.
+Exploring the 900-year old history of the Sinagua people is a great way to spend a day.
+Sedona isn’t just about scenic rocks, history is all over the place if you know where to look.

 Love & Hate: Shopping

 What I love about shopping in Sedona: the stones, minerals, and jewelry.
-On my last visit I got a pretty good deal on a forty-pound of Brazilian (although Uruguayan is higher quality) amethyst that now sits on my desk.
+On my last visit I got a pretty good deal on a forty-pound Brazilian (although Uruguayan is higher quality) amethyst that now sits on my desk.
 If you want to buy a few stones or few pieces of jewelry from the Hopi or Navajo reservation, shopping Sedona’s main street is fun.

 Hate: Hiking in Sedona (It’s the garbage)